zaidalshreef/triva/backend/README.md

 }
 ```
 POST `/questions/search`
-Fetches all questions where a substring matches the search term (not case-sensitive)
+search for all questions where a substring matches the search term (not case-sensitive)
-- *Request body:* {searchTerm:string}
+- *Request body:* JSON {'searchTerm': search string}
+- *Returns : questions that match a search term ,and total questions
 - *Example response:*
 ```
 {
-  "current_category": null,
+  "currentCategory": null,
   "questions": [
     {
-      "answer": "Lisbon",
+      "answer": "Edward Scissorhands",
-      "category": 2,
+      "category": 5,
-      "difficulty": 1,
+      "difficulty": 3,
-      "id": 29,
+      "id": 6,
-      "question": "What is the capital of Portugal?"
+      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
     }
   ],
   "success": true,
-  "total_questions": 1
+  "totalQuestions": 23
 }
 ```

-GET `/categories/<int:category_id>/questions`
+GET `/categories/category_id/questions`
-Fetches a dictionary of questions for the specified category
+Fetches a questions for a given category id
-- *Request argument:* category_id:int
+- *Request argument:* category_id
+- *Returns : questions  in the given category id,Current Category,and total questions
 - *Example response:*
 ```
 {
-  "current_category": 1,
+  "current_category": "Geography",
   "questions": [
     {
-      "answer": "The Liver",
+      "answer": "The Palace of Versailles",
-      "category": 1,
+      "category": 3,
-      "difficulty": 4,
+      "difficulty": 3,
-      "id": 20,
+      "id": 14,
-      "question": "What is the heaviest organ in the human body?"
+      "question": "In which royal palace would you find the Hall of Mirrors?"
     },
     {
-      "answer": "Alexander Fleming",
+      "answer": "Agra",
-      "category": 1,
+      "category": 3,
-      "difficulty": 3,
+      "difficulty": 2,
-      "id": 21,
+      "id": 15,
-      "question": "Who discovered penicillin?"
-    },
+      "question": "The Taj Mahal is located in which Indian city?"
+    }
   ],
   "success": true,
-  "total_questions": 2
+  "total_questions": 23
 }
 ```
 POST `/quizzes`
-Fetches one random question within a specified category.
-Previously asked questions are not asked again.
+Fetches a random question in the choosing category.
+Previous questions will not asked again.
-- *Request body:* {previous_questions: arr, quiz_category: {id:int, type:string}}
+- *Request body:* JSON{"previous_questions": [], "quiz_category": {"id": , "type": }}
 - *Example response*:
 ```
 {
   "question": {
-    "answer": "The Liver",
+    "answer": "One",
-    "category": 1,
+    "category": 2,
     "difficulty": 4,
-    "id": 20,
+    "id": 18,
-    "question": "What is the heaviest organ in the human body?"
+    "question": "How many paintings did Van Gogh sell in his lifetime?"
   },
   "success": true
 }
 ```